0

 Concealment of information that should have been disclosed

 The same report also points to problems with real-estate registration and transfers of funds to other nonprofit entities in the network outside the relevant instructions.
-The evidence converges on concrete points: relatives, protocols, receipts, cash, wages, loans, large donations, volunteers, real estate, and transfers between amutot.
+The evidence converges on concrete points: relatives, protocols, receipts, cash, wages, loans, large donations, volunteers, real estate, transfers between amutot.

 Why the movement needs so many legal shells